AnchalMaurya/AnchalMaurya/README.md

 ##  👋 Hi, I’m Anchal Maurya

 I am a passionate **developer** who loves building interactive and meaningful applications.
-I enjoy working with **Java**, **React**, and **modern web technologies**, and I’m always curious about exploring new tools that make projects more efficient and engaging.
-Over time, I’ve worked on different kinds of projects like **habit trackers**, **budget apps**, **blogs apps**, and **weather apps**, each one teaching me something new and **improving my problem-solving skills**.
+I enjoy working with **Java**, **React.js**, and **modern web technologies**, and I’m always curious about exploring new tools that make projects more efficient and engaging.
+Over time, I’ve worked on different kinds of projects like **Journal Management Application**, **budget apps**, **blogs application**, and **weather apps**, each one teaching me something new and **improving my problem-solving skills**.
 I believe in learning by building, and my repositories reflect my journey of growth as a developer.
-Currently, I’m focusing on **full-stack development** and sharpening my skills to create scalable and user-friendly solutions.
+Currently, I’m focusing on **Full Stack Java Development** and sharpening my skills to create scalable and user-friendly solutions.

 ## GitHub Stats